31RIDOY/Global-Ecommerce-Sales-and-Profit-Analysis/README.md

 Strategic Recommendations

-    Reduce Return Rates: Investigate the root causes of high returns in the Beauty and Sports Sectors (e.g., product quality or sizing issue).
+    Reduce Return Rates: Investigate the root causes of high returns in the Beauty and Sports sector (e.g. product quality or sizing issue).

 Inventory Optimization: Reallocate budget from the 'Others' category to high-margin categories like Sports and Beauty to maximize ROI.